raheetech/RAHEE_PROJECT/README.md

 # RAHEE_PROJECT
-I developed this website using html css and javascript.
+I developed this website using html css and php.
+This is mainly based on an Institute Admission And Overview Template.